-Go to your Organization Settings and scroll down until Login providers section.
-Now click the gear icon beside the SAML row depending on whether you want to configure it for the Dashboard or for the App Store.
+Go to your Workspace dropdown menu >Settings and go to Login providers section.
+Now click the Configure button beside the SAML row depending on whether you want to configure it for the Dashboard, App Store or MDM Portal.

 You will see now your SAML configuration, including a pre-configured SAML metadata XML file that you will be able to import into your Identity Provider (such as Azure AD).

 In case your IP does not allow you to upload a SAML metadata file, you can use the other fields provided under the Step 1 to manually connect to Applivery as a Service Provider:

 - Identifier (Entity ID)

 - Callback URL